legalforce-research/easy-segmenter/README.md

 easy-segmenter is a Rust library of fast, customizable, but easy-to-use rule-based sentence segmenter.

-The API is designed for Japanese, but is extensible to other languages through a generic framework without hardcoding segmentation rules.
+The API is designed for Japanese, but is applicable to other languages through a generic framework without hardcoding segmentation rules.

 ## Getting started